Marginality from Leading Soft Gluons: Action of Composite Integral Transforms

 \section{Action of Composite Integral Transforms}

-In this appendix we will compute the action of a composite integral transforms on an operator.
+In this appendix we will compute the action of a composite integral transforms on an operator in the event that this is every useful for someone.
 We will consider arbitrary transformations so that we can use this to solve for the forms of explicit transformations.
 Let us take integral transforms of the following form

 where the initial operator has weights $(h,\bar{h})$ and the transformed operator has weights $(h_i,\bar{h}_i)$.
 The action of a composite operator is

 In order to determine whether this composite transformation is equivalent to another transformation, we need to perform the intermediary integral which is the one over $z_2,\bar{z}_2$.
 We can first rewrite it as